JohnnyPeng18/HiTyper/README.md

 ```sh
 hityper findusertype -g groundtruth.json -p repo_prefix -c 60 -d outputs
 ```

+*This command generates the user-defined types in files indicates by `groundtruth.json` collected by HiTyper and save them as `.json` files under `outputs/` folder.*

 For the `groundtruth.json`, you need to use the same file in `hityper eval` command or generate it by using `hityper preprocess` command.